 The 8-10 league is a combination of girl fastpitch/coach pitch.
-We have found this is an excellent way to prepare for the 11-13 and beyond.
+We have found this is an excellent way to prepare batters and pitchers for the 11-13 league and beyond.

-The girls get a chance for an at-bat, either a 3 strikeout or 4 balls.
-After 4 balls the coach comes in and gets 3 pitches, the girl’s amount of swings is determined by how many strikes they have when the coach comes in to pitch.
+The girls get a chance for a full at-bat against the opposing pitcher – 3 strikes or 4 balls.
+After 4 balls, the coach comes in and gets a maximum of 3 pitches – pending foul balls.
+The amount of swings available to the player is determined by how many strikes they have when the coach comes in to pitch.

 How do I get in touch with someone at CBFO?

-The fastest way of communicating with us is via email or our Facebook page via Messenger.
-The email address is
+The fastest way of communicating with us is through email at firstname.lastname@example.org.
+You can also contact us through our Facebook page via Messenger.

 Bonus question : What does CBFO stand for?